cea-hpc/modules/doc/source/module.rst

  translated into *modulefile* commands to output the modulefile content equivalent to the evaluation of shell script.

- Changes on environment variables, shell aliases, shell functions and current working directory are tracked.
+ Changes on environment variables, shell aliases, shell functions, shell completions and current working directory are tracked.

  Changes made on environment variable intended for Modules private use (e.g., :envvar:`LOADEDMODULES`, :envvar:`_LMFILES_`, ``__MODULES_*``) are ignored.